apache/dolphinscheduler/docs/docs/en/guide/task/zeppelin.md

 - Timeout alarm: Check the timeout alarm and timeout failure.
 When the task exceeds the "timeout period", an alarm email will send and the task execution will fail.
 - Zeppelin Note ID: The unique note id for a zeppelin notebook note.
 - Zeppelin Paragraph ID: The unique paragraph id for a zeppelin notebook paragraph.
+- Zeppelin Parameters: Parameters in json format used for zeppelin dynamic form.

 ## Task Example